ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 1. Qualifier stage added, for determining captain role, result will be used in Drafting phase.
 2. There will be some players been eliminated in qualifier and drafing phase.
+3. Regular stage have 4 rounds, used to be 3. only teams with 2-1 or 1-2 record will participate round 4.
-3. Player can't be banned in a match until he has finished a game in this match.
+4. Player can't be banned in a match until he has finished a game in this match.
-4. Pick beatmaps and ban players should be sent at a single message, if a team continue be slow at banning, referees have rights to **ignore this ban**.
+5. Pick beatmaps and ban players should be sent at a single message, if a team continue be slow at banning, referees have rights to **ignore this ban**.
-5. "Total matches score difference" added as a last resort for ranking in regular stage.
+6. "Total matches score difference" added as a last resort for ranking in regular stage.

 The following rules are changed to consistent with rules on `MWC 4k 2022` :

-6. Failed Player's score still get added to the team score.
+7. Failed Player's score still get added to the team score.
-7. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
+8. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
-8. Referees have rights to lower or higher timer settings.
+9. Referees have rights to lower or higher timer settings.
-9. Called tactical timeout on Tie-breaker need both teams' captains agreement.
+10. Called tactical timeout on Tie-breaker need both teams' captains agreement.
-10. NoFail mod could be choose in FreeMod bracket.
+11. NoFail mod could be choose in FreeMod bracket.

 ### Tournament rules